Advertisement

 Healthy fats boost vitamin absorption

-But there’s more to getting some vitamins, like vitamin E, than simply eating vitamin-rich foods.
-Vitamin E is a fat-soluble vitamin, which means it needs dietary fat for the body to absorb it most efficiently.
-Research shows that vitamin E is better absorbed when taken with a high-fat meal compared with a lower-fat meal.
+But there’s more to getting some vitamins, like vitamins A, D, E, and K, than simply eating vitamin-rich foods.
+These are a fat-soluble vitamins, which means the body needs dietary fat to absorb them efficiently.
+For example, research shows that vitamin E is better absorbed when taken with a high-fat meal compared with a lower-fat meal.
 Because vitamin E is important for a healthy immune system, an inability to absorb the vitamin can lead to immune problems.

 healthy fish dinner

 The American Heart Association recommends consuming at least two servings of fish each week.
-The Mediterranean diet, an eating plan endorsed by Chae and many other experts, recommends having 2 to 3 servings of fatty fish, like sardines and cod, a week.
+The Mediterranean diet, an eating plan endorsed by Chae and many other experts, recommends having two to three servings of fatty fish, like sardines and cod, each week.
 What else should be a part of your eating plan?
 “A Mediterranean diet consists of lean protein, with healthy fats, vegetables, fruit, and nuts with monounsaturated fats,” says Chae.

 meals in storage containers